Nation-wide projects enrich humanities education, access, local and national programming

 “The mission of the Endowment is to encourage lifelong learning in the humanities,” said NEH Chairman Bruce Cole.
 “Each project receiving support today will further that mission by helping our nation’s citizens gain insight to the ideas and events that inspire us all.”

 The funding announced today will help institutions improve and secure long-term support for their humanities programs and resources; enrich humanities education; support educators’ professional development; and help scholars use digital tools to enhance scholarship and make humanities resources more accessible.
 Funding also will provide high-quality media, library, and museum programming for public audiences at local, national, and historic sites; and will support state humanities council programs exploring significant events and themes in American history.

 This award cycle, institutions and individuals in 48 states, the District of Columbia, and three U.S. territories received support from NEH.
-A complete state-by-state listing of total grants and offers of matching funds is available in the box above.
-A brief document describing the specific program areas and grant categories awarded this cycle is also available above.
+A complete state-by-state listing of total grants and offers of matching funds is available below, along with a brief document describing the specific program areas and grant categories:

 The NEH grants announced today come from three of the Endowment’s major program areas—Challenge Grants, Education Programs, and Public Programs—as well as special grant programs offered through the new Office of Digital Humanities.
 Also awarded today are We the People Project Grants for State Humanities Councils offered through NEH’s Federal/State Partnership.
 We the People grants help strengthen the teaching, study, and understanding of American history and culture.